IBM-Cloud/terraform-provider-ibm/website/docs/r/container_cluster.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) The name of the cluster.
 * `datacenter` - (Required, string)  The datacenter of the worker nodes.
-You can retrieve the value by running the `bluemix cs locations` command in the [Bluemix CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
+You can retrieve the value by running the `bluemix cs locations` command in the [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started).
-* `org_guid` - (Required, string) The GUID for the Bluemix organization associated with the cluster.
-You can retrieve the value from data source `ibm_org` or by running the `bx iam orgs --guid` command in the Bluemix CLI.
+* `org_guid` - (Required, string) The GUID for the IBM Cloud organization associated with the cluster.
+You can retrieve the value from data source `ibm_org` or by running the `bx iam orgs --guid` command in the IBM Cloud CLI.
-* `space_guid` - (Required, string) The GUID for the Bluemix space associated with the cluster.
-You can retrieve the value from data source `ibm_space` or by running the `bx iam space <space-name> --guid` command in the Bluemix CLI.
+* `space_guid` - (Required, string) The GUID for the IBM Cloud space associated with the cluster.
+You can retrieve the value from data source `ibm_space` or by running the `bx iam space <space-name> --guid` command in the IBM Cloud CLI.
-* `account_guid` - (Required, string) The GUID for the Bluemix account associated with the cluster.
-You can retrieve the value from data source `ibm_account` or by running the `bx iam accounts` command in the Bluemix CLI.
+* `account_guid` - (Required, string) The GUID for the IBM Cloud account associated with the cluster.
+You can retrieve the value from data source `ibm_account` or by running the `bx iam accounts` command in the IBM Cloud CLI.
 * `workers` - (Required, array) The worker nodes that you want to add to the cluster.
 * `machinetype` - (Optional, string) The machine type of the worker nodes.
-You can retrieve the value by running the `bx cs machine-types <data-center>` command in the Bluemix CLI.
+You can retrieve the value by running the `bx cs machine-types <data-center>` command in the IBM Cloud CLI.
 * `billing` - (Optional, string) The billing type for the instance.
 Accepted values are `hourly` or `monthly`.
 * `isolation` - (Optional, string) Accepted values are `public` or `private`.
 Use `private` if you want to have available physical resources dedicated to you only or `public` to allow physical resources to be shared with other IBM customers.
 * `public_vlan_id`- (Optional, string) The public VLAN of the worker node.
-You can retrieve the value by running the `bx cs vlans <data-center>` command in the Bluemix CLI.
+You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
 * `private_vlan_id` - (Optional, string) The private VLAN of the worker node.
-You can retrieve the value by running the `bx cs vlans <data-center>` command in the Bluemix CLI.
+You can retrieve the value by running the `bx cs vlans <data-center>` command in the IBM Cloud CLI.
 * `subnet_id` - (Optional, string) The existing subnet ID that you want to add to the cluster.
-You can retrieve the value by running the `bx cs subnets` command in the Bluemix CLI.
+You can retrieve the value by running the `bx cs subnets` command in the IBM Cloud CLI.
 * `no_subnet` - (Optional, boolean) Set to `true` if you do not want to automatically create a portable subnet.
 * `webhook` - (Optional, string) The webhook that you want to add to the cluster.
 * `wait_time_minutes` - (Optional, integer) The duration, expressed in minutes, to wait for the cluster to become available before declaring it as created.
 It is also the same amount of time waited for no active transactions before proceeding with an update or deletion.
 The default value is `90`.